 Frequently Asked Questions?

-Auditions will take place at the end of Fresher’s Week during weekend (the Saturday and Sunday before lecturers begin).
+Auditions will take place on the 30th September & 1st October this year.
 They are held throughout the day so that you can fit them in around the other many activities taking place that weekend.
 Once you sign up, we advise that you arrive at the audition venue at least 20 minutes before the scheduled time – this is so that you have sufficient time to warm up and prepare the sight-reading.
 If you cannot attend an audition for the 30th September or 1st October please get in contact with us and we can try arrange another time.

 The audition will last about 10 minutes in total.
 You should prepare a short, unaccompanied piece for your instrument, lasting no longer than 5 minutes.
 The piece does not have to be originally written for unaccompanied instrument (for example, a cello sonata with the piano part omitted is perfectly acceptable).
 You will also receive some sight-reading (typically one or two extracts), for which you will have a short amount of time to prepare.
 Finally, there will be a relaxed conversation with the panel so that we can get to know you better.
 We aim to make the audition process as relaxed as possible!